 Any criticism of staff by members shall be forwarded to the city manager and shall not take place in public.
 Staff should always be treated as professionals by members, especially in public.

 SECTION 12: ATTENDANCE AT MEETINGS

-If an appointed member knows they will be unable to attend a meeting, they should notify the respective staff designee assigned to the particular board or commission and/or the chairperson of the respective board or commission.
+If an appointed member knows they will be unable to attend a meeting, they should notify the respective staff designee assigned to the particular board or commission.

 SECTION 13: GENERAL RULES OF DECORUM